jkim99/RegularBot/README.md

 `pip3 install arrow`<br />

 ## Postgres
-You must install Postgres on your system.
+You must install Postgres on your system. <br />
-Once installed, verify that $PATH contains the path to pg_config:
+Once installed, verify that $PATH contains the path to pg_config: <br />
-`which pg_config`
+`which pg_config` <br />
-If you don't see the resulting path to pg_config you will need to set it manually, but it varies by installation.
+If you don't see the resulting path to pg_config you will need to set it manually, but it varies by installation. <br />
-My Postgres.app installation for MacOS was located in: `/Applications/Postgres.app/Contents/Versions/12/bin/` `export PATH=/Applications/Postgres.app/Contents/Versions/12/bin/:$PATH` <br />
+My Postgres.app installation for MacOS was located in: `/Applications/Postgres.app/Contents/Versions/12/bin/` <br />
+You will need to run something similar to: <br />
+`export PATH=/Applications/Postgres.app/Contents/Versions/12/bin/:$PATH` <br />

 # Credentials